scipy-lectures/scientific-python-lectures/translation_of_course_in_french/source/python.rst

     Indenting is compulsory in Python.
 Every commands block following a colon bears an additional indentation level with respect to the previous line with a colon.
 One must therefore indent after ``def f():`` or ``while:``.
-At the end of such a logical blocks, one decreases the indentation depth (and re-increases it if a new block is entered, etc.)
+At the end of such logical blocks, one decreases the indentation depth (and re-increases it if a new block is entered, etc.)

     Strict respect of indentation is the price to pay for getting rid of ``{`` or ``;`` characters that delineate logical blocks in other languages.
-Improper identation leads to errors such as
+Improper indentation leads to errors such as

     .. sourcecode:: ipython

 	------------------------------------------------------------
 	IndentationError: unexpected indent (test.py, line 2)

-    In particular, one should not start a newline if the middle of an instruction.
+    In particular, one should not start a newline in the middle of an instruction.
 Long lines can nevertheless be broken with ``\``::

 	>>> long_line = "Here is a very very long line \
 	... that we break in two parts."

     All this indentation business can be a bit confusing in the beginning.
-However, with the clear identation,  and in the absence of extra characters, the resulting code is very nice to read compared to other languages.
+However, with the clear indentation, and in the absence of extra characters, the resulting code is very nice to read compared to other languages.